-Garden Planning can seem daunting to many that dislike being organized or don’t know where to start.
+Garden Planning can seem daunting to many who dislike being organized or don’t know where to start.

 I’m here to help!

-I love garden planning, in fact it’s choosing varieties and seeds and organizing my gardening season that get’s me so excited to grow food year-to-year (other than those healthy yummy harvests!).
+I love garden planning, in fact, it’s choosing varieties and seeds and organizing the gardening season that gets me so excited to grow food year-to-year (other than those healthy yummy harvests!).

 - Choosing your crops & varieties